Culture-to-Culture Image Translation and User Evaluation: Conclusion

-Our work has three main limitations.
-First, from a technical standpoint, the culturization process is not entirely automated since culturized objects need to be manually reinserted into the environment.
-However, we do not expect this to impact the hypotheses tested with experiments.
-Second, we should take the experimental results with a grain of salt.
-When preparing the questionnaires, we selected a subset of objects and environments.
+First, we focussed on the culturization of individual objects instead of complete scenes.
+When considering complex environments, we implicitly assumed that it is possible to culturize an environment by modifying the objects that it contains.
+This conjecture needs to be revised in the future: the color, material, pattern, and form of walls and other architectural features may also play a role.
+However, given the GAN technology at the time this research was done, this was the best we could do.
+Recent AI art generators\footnote{https://www.demandsage.com/ai-image-generators/} might evolve the capability to add cultural brushstrokes to complex photorealistic environments.

+Second, we performed experiments with Italian participants only.
+As discussed throughout the article, there are unique aspects of Italian culture that make it an interesting and relevant case study for exploring the impact of image culturization.
+However, additional research will be needed to ensure the transferability of findings to other cultures.

+Third, when preparing the questionnaires, we selected a subset of objects and environments that seemed promising to produce different reactions in participants.
 However, we did not validate our questionnaire to capture a hypothetic construct ``positive attitude towards European object".
 Then, we cannot ensure that results may be generalized to any set of objects, even if the pairwise comparisons showing the original and culturized versions of the same object may somehow control confounding variables.

-Third, we implicitly assumed that it is possible to culturize an environment by modifying the objects that it contains.
-This conjecture needs to be revised in the future: the texture, shape, and colors of walls and other architectural features may also play a role.
-However, given current GAN technology, this is likely the best we can do.
+Finally, from a technical standpoint, the culturization process is not entirely automated since culturized objects need to be manually reinserted into the environment.
+However, we do not expect this to impact the hypotheses tested with experiments.

-Future work will include an evaluation with non-Italian participants and real-time human-robot interaction with culturized images, not yet tested due to the Covid-19 pandemic.
+Future work will address the aforementioned issues, and expand our research to real-time human-robot interaction with culturized images.